huggingface/transformers/README.md

 This repo is tested on Python 3.5+, PyTorch 1.0.0+ and TensorFlow 2.0.0-rc1

+You should install 🤗 Transformers in a [virtual environment](https://docs.python.org/3/library/venv.html).
+If you're unfamiliar with Python virtual environments, check out the [user guide](https://packaging.python.org/guides/installing-using-pip-and-virtual-environments/).

+Create a virtual environment with the version of Python you're going to use and activate it.

+Now, if you want to use 🤗 Transformers, you can install it with pip.
+If you'd like to play with the examples, you must install it from source.

 ### With pip

 First you need to install one of, or both, TensorFlow 2.0 and PyTorch.